CircuitVerse/cv-frontend-vue/.github/ISSUE_TEMPLATE/bug_report.md

 **Screenshots**
 If applicable, add screenshots to help explain your problem.

+**Is faced issue related to vue simulator?**
+A clear and concise description of issue, whether it is realted to vue simulator or not.

+**Do you employ vue simulator with or without a backend system? [optional]** A clear and concise description of what you used.

+**Is bug is only in dev server or build or in both? [optional]** A clear and concise description of where the bug is.

 **Device Information [optional]:**
 - OS: [e.g. iOS]
 - Browser [e.g. chrome, safari]